-Detailer’s Tip: If you have a few extra quarters, then wash your vehicle in the following order to prevent scratches and swirls: soap mix, water rinse, soap mix, gentle hand wash, water rinse, air dry.
+Detailer’s Tip: If you have a few extra quarters, then wash your vehicle in the following order to prevent scratches and swirls: blower, soap mix, water rinse, soap mix, gentle hand wash, water rinse, blower.

 Bring a Bucket with Clean Microfiber Mitts or Towels

 Coin-operated car washes are great because they’re quick, low-cost, and usually open 24 hours.
 Because of this convenience and affordability, a bunch of vehicles go through these car washes daily, meaning the foaming soap brushes that a lot of these places have are usually dirty, having been contaminated with the previous vehicle’s dirt and grease.
 I’d avoid these brushes and instead, suggest bringing your own bucket with your own clean microfiber mitt(s), like Meguiar’s Microfiber Wash Mitt and/or clean microfiber towels, like Meguiar’s Supreme Shine Microfiber Towels.

 You’ll need the bucket to presoak your mitts and/or towels.
 You can fill the bucket with water or a water/soap mix from the car wash.
 Don’t put any mitt or towel that you’ve taken out of the bucket back into the bucket: instead put them aside when they’re dirty.
 You’re going to need a lot of mitts and/or towels if you want to safely self wash your vehicle: I recommend between 6-20 mitts and/or towels depending on how dirty your vehicle is.
 You’ll need more for cars that haven’t been washed in over 3 weeks.